Dutchtronix/Small-C-TRS-80/readme.md

 General observations:
-Amazingly difficult to work on a TRS-80 (emulated) whan used to conveniences of Windows.
+Amazingly difficult to work on a TRS-80 (emulated) when used to conveniences of Windows.
 Specially text editing very cumbersome.
 I've been using Scripsit since didn't want to deal with the linenumbers based editors.
 Emulator keyboard made this even more difficult.
 Debugging another nightmare.
 Memory limitations next problem.
 Initially unable to use Newdos/80 V2.5